-STAT 495V 1-3 CR (INT/PRAC) INTERNSHIP IN STATISTICS
+STAT 495V 1-3 CR (INT/PRAC) IRREGULAR INTERNSHIP IN STATISTICS

-Prerequisite: consent of department head Students obtain practical experience by applying their knowledge of statistics and statistical skills in a professional setting.
+Students obtain practical experience by applying their knowledge of statistics and statistical skills in a professional setting.
 The student is supervised by a mathematics/statistics faculty member and a liaison from the professional site.
 This course may be repeated for a total of six hours.